dechamps/FlexASIO/README.md

 buffer underruns (audio glitches).
 The logfile can also grow to a very large size over time.

+### Device list program

+FlexASIO includes a program that can be used to get the list of all the audio devices that PortAudio (and therefore FlexASIO) knows about, as well as detailed information about each device.

+The program is called `PortAudioDevices.exe` and can be found in the `x64` (64-bit) or `x86` (32-bit) subfolder in the FlexASIO installation folder.
+It is a console program that should be run from the command line.
+It doesn't matter much which one you use.

 ### Test program

 FlexASIO includes a rudimentary self-test program that can help diagnose